Brian-McElroy/CV/README.md

 In my game dev career many of the projects I worked on involved novel problems, for which I successfully implemented groundbreaking solutions.
 Based on my past experiences and performance, I feel happy to take on any challenge.

-When it comes to writing any kind of software, my approach is to attain the maximum maintainability, through modularity, clear software architecture, and simply *always* following the fundamentals : tiny methods, tiny classes, avoid duplication, avoid coupling.
+When it comes to writing any kind of software, my approach is to attain the maximum maintainability, through modularity, and simply *always* following the fundamentals : tiny methods, tiny classes, avoid duplication, avoid coupling.
 With this approach my productivty remains constant and predictable as new features are added.

 Good communication is key to a successful software project.
 On a team, I am a clear and frequent communicator.
 It is much better to over-communicate than to under-communicate.